-Designation for the totality of all meteorological processes or possible weather conditions including the typical sequence as well as the daily and seasonal fluctuations, which are responsible for the average state of the earth's atmosphere at a certain place.
+Designation for the totality of all meteorological processes or possible weather conditions including the typical succession as well as the daily and seasonal fluctuations, which are responsible for the average state of the earth's atmosphere at a certain place.
 The name (Greek climate = curvature) is derived from the curvature of the globe and the resulting locally different sun angle.
-The climate is characterized not only by processes within the atmosphere, but rather by the interplay of all the spheres of the earth (continents, seas, atmosphere) and the solar activity.
+The climate is characterized not only by processes within the atmosphere, but rather by the interplay of all spheres of the earth (continents, seas, atmosphere) and the solar activity.

-As a demarcation to the Weather (Hours to weeks) and the weather (a few days to a week, even a month or a season) is understood as climate over the period of several decades (at least 30 years) statistically determined state of the earth's atmosphere.
+As a demarcation to the Weather (Hours to weeks) and weather conditions (a few days to a week, even a month or a season) is understood as climate over the period of several decades (at least 30 years) statistically determined state of the earth's atmosphere.
 Areas of the same climatic conditions are classified and classified in climatic zones.
 There are different classifications; the best known is from the German-Russian climatologist and biologist Vladimir Peter Köppen (1846-1940).
 This was then continued by the German meteorologist Rudolf Geiger (1894-1981).

 The climate characteristics result from many factors such as exposition (Sunlight), precipitation. temperature. humidity and wind as well as their sequence and interaction.
-Next to the soil type who planted there vine and the individual nature of the winemaking Climate is a deciding factor for the climate wine quality, But also the very special climatic conditions for a small area in which the vineyard is located (small climate, climate location), and even smaller occurring conditions (microclimate) play an important role.
+Next to the soil type who planted there vine and the individual nature of the winemaking Climate is a deciding factor for the climate wine quality, But even the very special climatic conditions for a small area in which the vineyard is located (small climate, climate location), and even smaller occurring conditions (microclimate) play an important role.
 The vine grows best in warm, temperate zones of the northern and southern hemispheres, the so-called vines belts, These are the relatively narrow areas between 40th and 50th latitude on the northern and between 30th and 40th latitude in the southern hemisphere.

 The grapevine Above all, it needs warmth and light.
 The optimum temperature for growth is according to research by the research institute Geisenheim between 25 and 28 ° Celsius.
 This is mainly determined by the altitude.
 As a rule of thumb, it drops by 0.6 ° per 100 meters difference in height.
 A hillside is ideal for sun exposure.
-In addition, the thermals are cheap, because the cold air currents fall down the slope at night, where they are heated from the morning and hiking back up during the day.
+In addition, the thermals are cheap, because the cold air currents fall down the slope at night, where they are heated from the morning and wander back up during the day.
 This cycle is mainly for white wines in terms of acidification important.